SzEEDSM Doctoral Program in Business Administration

 The COMPS consist of two exams: written part and oral part.

-The focus of the morning session is to verify that the candidates have the necessary foundations in theories and research methods that will enable them to pursue research further on.
+The written part of the COMPS aims to verify that the candidates have the necessary foundations in theories and research methods that will enable them to pursue research further on.
 The applicants will be given eight broad questions out of the previously published twenty (ten core and ten specialization) and are asked to answer four of them.
 The questions are the following: List of questions

 The oral part of the COMPS takes place after the written tests, typically a few days later.
 The COMPS „interviews” are free-flowing conversations, lasting up to an hour per applicant, where the COMPS committee tries to get to know the person behind the many data and details they have on file.
 The COMPS „interview” is also a forum where the applicants can defend and clarify their views and convince committee members about the validity of their proposed research projects to be pursued during the research phase.